 - Proximity requirements—Only buildings within two times the minimum allowable building size parameter distance away from a barrier feature are considered for orientation.
 This distance is measured from the graphic edge of the building symbol to the graphic edge of the barrier feature symbol.

-- Move buildings in relation to barrier features—The space between buildings and barriers can be optionally controlled by the Barrier Layer Gap parameter.
+- Move buildings in relation to barrier features—The space between buildings and barriers can be optionally controlled by the Input Barrier Layers parameter's Gap column.
 This value specifies the distance that all buildings must be from the barrier features.
 Any building graphically closer to a barrier feature than the barrier gap value is displaced outward to honor the gap distance.
 Buildings are not moved closer to the barrier to match this gap (unless that movement is incidentally necessary for conflict resolution).
 Control spacing by setting barrier layer gap values as follows:

 - Gap equal to zero—Buildings are snapped directly to the graphic edge of the barrier feature.
 Any building that has a portion within the Minimum Allowable Building Size value away from the graphic extent of the barrier feature is snapped to the edge of the barrier.
 Any building touching or overlapping the barrier feature is snapped to the edge of the barrier.